-November 5 is National Love Your Red Hair Day!
-In celebration, we took debunk some of the ridiculous rumors that have followed redheads through the ages.
+In celebration of National Love Your Red Hair Day we debunk some of the ridiculous rumors that have followed redheads through the ages.

 Sisters and redheads Stephanie and Adrienne Vendetti, co-founders of “How to be a Redhead” and authors of "How to be a Redhead Beauty Book," have teamed up with IrishCentral to bust stereotypes about redheads.